Welcome to VIDA!

 VIDA office is closed due to the Shelter in Place order due to the covid19 pandemic.
 We are available remotely and will continue to provide resources when possible

-Action Resources to Stand up for Black Lives and Against White Supremacy
+Stand Up for Black Lives and Against White Supremacy

 If you are looking for a community partner for your service learning class, visit our Engaged Learning webpage.